oloapinivad/ECmean4/docs/sphinx/source/globalmean.rst

    Specify the model name, overriding the configuration specified in ``config.yml``.

+.. option:: --addnan

+   Activate to plot also in the heatmap also fields which does not have a comparison against observations.
+Default is False.

 .. option:: -v LOGLEVEL, --loglevel LOGLEVEL

    Define the level of logging.
 The default is 'warning'.